LewdLillyVT/goCLI/README.md

 ---

+> [!IMPORTANT]
+> Note: We have temporarily dropped support for JavaScript plugins due to issues with Otto and goCLI's code structure.

+---

 ## 🔌 Plugins

 Plugins in goCLI are user-generated code snippets that interact seamlessly with the goCLI environment.
 They allow users to add custom features and functionality, making goCLI highly customizable. goCLI provides a simple way to install plugins via its native **[Plugin Library](https://github.com/LewdLillyVT/goCLI/wiki/Plugin-Library)**, where community members can submit their own plugins for review and potential inclusion.